fixm-ccb/FIXM-Core-4.2.0-testing/docs/fixm-in-support-of-ffice/translating-ffice-fixm-messages-to-ats-messages.md

 #### Surveillance Capabilities

-The value ‘N’ in field 10b of an ATS messages indicates, “no surveillance equipment for the route to be flown is carried, or the equipment is unserviceable”.
-FIXM does not explicitly model the field 10b code ‘N’.
+The value `N` in field 10b of an ATS messages indicates, “no surveillance equipment for the route to be flown is carried, or the equipment is unserviceable”.
+FIXM does not explicitly model the field 10b code `N`.
 Rather it leaves that code implicit to avoid redundancy.
-The relevant items in the FIXM logical model are class *FlightCapabilities* and its association *surveillance*.
+The relevant items in the FIXM logical model are class `FlightCapabilities` and its association `surveillance`.

--   When creating a FIXM object from ATS message content, ignore code ‘N’ in field 10b[14].
+-   When creating a FIXM object from ATS message content, ignore code `N` in field 10b[14].

--   When creating ATS message content from a FIXM object, insert ‘N’ in field 10b if an instance of class *FlightCapabilities* is absent, or it is present but no surveillance capability codes are present.
+-   When creating ATS message content from a FIXM object, insert `N` in field 10b if an instance of class `FlightCapabilities` is absent, or it is present but no surveillance capability codes are present.

 #### Date/Time/Duration Specification